Skip to main content

 Dr. Koob Profile Picture

-NIAAA’s strategic plan charts our course for the next five years as we seek to address these challenges, recognizing that flexibility will be needed to capitalize on emerging research opportunities, and that collaboration with our stakeholders is key to achieving our goals.
-Preventing alcohol misuse at all ages; improving the diagnosis of alcohol use disorder and alcohol-induced pathology, such as fetal alcohol spectrum disorders and organ damage; and developing new treatments for these conditions are several of the Institute’s most salient goals.
+NIAAA’s strategic plan charts a course for the next five years as we seek to address alcohol research challenges while maintaining flexibility to address emerging research opportunities and urgent public health needs.
+Preventing alcohol misuse at all ages, enhancing the diagnosis of AUD, fetal alcohol spectrum disorders (FASD), and other alcohol-associated pathologies, improving treatment for these conditions, and addressing health disparities in alcohol misuse and related consequences are just some of NIAAA’s most salient goals.
 I am optimistic that NIAAA-supported research will pave the way for future breakthroughs that will help more Americans live healthier, more productive lives.

 George F. Koob, Ph.D.